sanaa256/comp2850-hci-starter/wk06/research/notes.md

 **Response to follow-up -- how did that make you feel?**: It made me feel quite stressed and disappointed, to be honest.
 Stressful because I had to rush to fix the situation, and disappointed because I really try to stay on top of things, especially when it comes to my kids.
 It also made me question the app’s reliability, which is frustrating when I depend on it so much.
 Moments like that remind me how much I value accuracy and dependable alerts in any task management tool.

-**Observations**: lack of readability and of clear confirmation mechanisms causes organisational slip-ups and stress, defeating purpose of the app
+**Observations**: lack of readability and of clear confirmation mechanisms causes organisational slip-ups and stress, defeating purpose of the app -- had there been a confirmation message specifying the date the task had been noted for, this could have been avoided

 **Themes**: `confirmation`, `notifications`, `text size`, `contrast`